hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 # Single-cell RNA-seq: Normalization and regressing out unwanted variation

-Now that we have our high quality cells, we need to first perform a few steps to prepare our data for integration.
+Now that we have our high quality cells, we need to first explore our data and identify any sources of unwanted variation.
+Then we need to normalize the data, perform variance stabilization and regress out the effects of any covariates that have an effect on our data.

 <img src="../img/sc_workflow_integration.png" width="800">